What Is OSHAEDUCATIONCENTER.COMSM?

 OSHA 10-Hour Training for Construction

 This class is for construction workers and those in building development who need to take hazard recognition training.
-Successful completion of this course will allow workers to understand, identify, control and prevent hazards in the workplace.
+Successful completion of this course will allow workers to understand, identify, control and prevent hazards in the workplace, whether building on a large construction site or protecting a home by completing important repairs.
 Some topics covered in this training include Hand and Power Tool Hazards, OSHA-Sanctioned Employer Responsibilities and Construction Industry Health Hazards.

-Sign up to take your online OSHA 10-Hour Construction Training with American Safety Council today.
+Sign up to take your online OSHA 10-Hour Construction Training with us today.

 OSHA 10-Hour Training for General Industry